edgedb/edgedb/docs/intro/cli.rst

 The CLI
 =======

-The ``edgedb`` command line tool is an integral part of the developer workflow of building with Gel.
+The |gelcmd| command line tool is an integral part of the developer workflow of building with Gel.
 Below are instructions for installing it.

 Installation
 ------------

-To get started with Gel, the first step is install the ``edgedb`` CLI.
+To get started with Gel, the first step is install the |gelcmd| CLI.

 **Linux or macOS**